 AMS Certified Meteorologist Brad Nitz joined WSB-TV in January 2006.
-His forecasts can be seen on weekdays on Channel 2 Action News at 5 and whenever severe weather breaks.
+His forecasts can be seen weekdays on Channel 2 Action News at 5 p.m., The Channel 2 Action News Nightbeat at 11 pm and whenever severe weather breaks.

 Brad graduated from Florida State University with a degree in Meteorology.
 He holds the Certified Broadcast Meteorologist (CBM) designation from the American Meteorological Society.
-The CBM is the highest certification a broadcast meteorologist can obtain and replaces the old AMS seal of approval.
-Click here for more information.
+The CBM is the highest certification a broadcast meteorologist can obtain.

 Relatively few meteorologists have completed this rigorous certification and Brad is one of the first 90 meteorologists in the country to do so.
 This means you can count on Brad to bring you the most accurate and dependable weather forecasts during severe weather or sunshine and everything in between.

-Prior to joining WSB-TV, Brad forecasted the weather for NBC News.
-Brad has worked much of his early career forecasting hurricanes and tornadoes in Florida at stations in Orlando and Jacksonville.
+Prior to joining WSB-TV, Brad worked as a meteorologist for NBC News.
+He worked much of his early career forecasting hurricanes and tornadoes in Florida at stations in Orlando and Jacksonville.